Kaushika-Anandh/Exercise-07-Multiplexer-and-De--multiplexer/README.md

 ### Procedure
-/* write all the steps invloved */
+Step 1: Start the module using module projname().

+Step 2: Declare the inputs and outputs along with the select lines according to the multiplexer and demultiplexer.

+Step 3: Use wire to assign intermediate outputs.

+Step 4: Use and,or and not gates to get the desired output.

+Step 5: End the module.

+Step 6: Generate RTL realization and timing diagrams.

 ### PROGRAM
 ```
 /*
-Program for flipflops  and verify its truth table in quartus using Verilog programming.
+Program for Multiplexer and Demultiplexer and verify its truth table in quartus using Verilog programming.
 Developed by: Kaushika A
 RegisterNumber:  212221230048
 */